Best Cycling Trips in Australia

 4. Cycle the Mawson Trail

 This is one of Australia’s great cycling trips, but also one of the most challenging.
 The rewards are there, especially riding into the Flinders Ranges towards the end, but it requires effort and plenty of grit and planning.
 Weather, water, trail conditions and places to stop are not always favourable.
-But the sense of satisfaction is enormous, and covering the 800+kms self sufficient and seeing the Barossa, Adelaide and nearby Adelaide Hills through to the Flinders Ranges is be memorable.
+But the sense of satisfaction is enormous, and covering the 800+kms self sufficient and seeing the Barossa, Adelaide and nearby Adelaide Hills through to the Flinders Ranges is memorable.

 5. Ride the Goldfields Track, Victoria